enrique1790/Duke-MYSQL-ForBigData/README.md

 Order (BY) - This field or list; in [ASC | DESC] order.
 Distinct:  eliminate all the duplicate records and fetching only unique records.
 AS: The AS clause allows you to assign an alias (a temporary name) to a table or a column in a table.
-IS Not Null: query to only select rows that do not have null values
+IS Not Null: query to only select rows that do not have null values & records
 Upper: all of the distinct breed names in UPPER case Operations : Arithmetic | Comparison | Logical | Operators used to negate conditions